Payload Assist Module

-The PAM-D module, used as the third stage of the Delta II rocket, was the last version in use.
-As of 2018, no PAM is in active use on any rockets.
+The PAM-D module was used as an optional third stage of the classic Delta rocket.
+The PAM-D was discontinued after the Challenger accident.
+A simplified 3rd stage using the STAR-48 motor was employed on Delta II.

 2001 re-entry incident

 On January 12, 2001, a PAM-D module re-entered the atmosphere after a "catastrophic orbital decay".
 The PAM-D stage, which had been used to launch the GPS satellite 2A-11 in 1993, crashed in the sparsely populated Saudi Arabian desert, where it was positively identified.